Itching after menopause

 These properties make CANNEFF® SUP a sensible option for menopause-related skin atrophy in the anal area.

-How can one prevent itching after menopause in the long term?
+How can one prevent anal itching during menopause in the long term?

-Prevention of itching after menopause is based on mucosal protection, stable digestion, and low-irritation daily habits.
+Prevention of anal itching during menopause is based on protecting the mucous membranes, stable digestion, and low-irritation daily habits.

 |